 We thought Rosario was one of Argentina’s most ordinary cities in the country.
-Nope, it isn’t.
+However, Rosario turns out to honor the celebration of a unique holiday in Argentina, making it a special city indeed.
 One morning we went for a walk and noticed lots of people were gathering along the sides of the streets.
 Some parts were fenced off, others weren’t.
-We had stumbled upon Día de la Bandera Nacional, or Flag Day, which is one of Argentina’s national holidays (read about it here).

-Each year Argentineans honor their flag and commemorate its creator, General Manual Belgrano.
-He hoisted it for the first time near the Paraná River, opposite Rosario, in 1812.
+Each year Argentineans honor their flag and commemorate its creator, General Manual Belgrano with a Flag Day, or Día de la Bandera Nacional.
+General Manual Belgrano hoisted the Argentinean flag for the first time near the Paraná River, opposite Rosario, in 1812.

 In fact, Argentina has some 150 days per year dedicated to national and public holidays.
 How many there are varies per month.
 February with only three commemorative days stands in contrast to October, which has about twenty of them.